kittenchilly/BindingOfIsaac-CommunityVisualFixes2/readme.txt

 - Thickened Tape Worm's outline near the top of the sprite.

 [h1]Monsters[/h1]
+- Dirt sprites are now applied based on the backdrop instead of what floor you're in.
+- Dirt sprites will now update when the boss' ids change and when the backdrop changes.
+- Delirium dirt sprites are now fixed and fully featured, with unique dirt sprites for the delirium forms.
+- Enables unique sprites for gushers spawned from Mr. Maws, Mr. Red Maws, and Lepers.
 - Added a unique body for Hive.
 - Drowned Hive now has consistent outline colors.
 - Drowned Hive now uses the drowned enemy body spritesheet.